Realtime search for compact binary mergers in Advanced LIGO and Virgo's third observing run using PyCBC Live: New methods for the third observing run

 For each detector, we fit Eq.~\ref{eq:newsnrnoise} to the triggers from a day's worth of data and record the fit coefficient, combining these over a longer period of time.
 Then, during PyCBC Live's operation, we can use this coefficient to estimate the false-alarm rate for each single-detector trigger that passes the selection cuts described above.
 In general, this fit could be performed separately for each template, but we instead choose to perform the fitting in five bins which are spaced logarithmically in template duration.
 This choice allows us to group many templates which behave similarly in the presence of noise, and hence increase the number of triggers available for the fit.

 Noise in ground-based GW detectors is affected by slowly-varying environmental processes, like weather, and by commissioning activities that change the detector properties over time.
 Therefore, the statistical properties of the noise are time-dependent, and the fit coefficients for each bin will also vary over time.
 To account for this variation, we combine the daily fit values in one of two ways.
 The maximum likelihood choice of $\alpha$ is proportional to the inverse of the mean $\newsnr$ for each template~\citep{davies2020extending}, and so we can take the mean of $\alpha^{-1}$ over the different days, weighted by the number of triggers from each day in order to combine these fits.
 Alternatively, we could take a low percentile of the $\alpha$ distribution over different days.
 This would lead to a much more conservative estimate of the false alarm rate.
 In our case we use the $5^\mathrm{th}$ percentile value, and call this the \emph{conservative} fit coefficient.
+This conservative choice would be used for issuing alerts during future observing runs, as it would reduce the number of false alarms compared to the use of the mean coefficient.

-We see the variation and combination of the trigger fit coefficient in Figure~\ref{fig:H1JulySingleFits}, where the fit coefficient in each template duration bin is plotted for each day of July 2017, along with the mean and conservative combinations.
+We see the variation and combination of the trigger fit coefficient in Figure~\ref{fig:H1SingleFits}, where the fit coefficient in each template duration bin is plotted for each day of July 2017, along with the mean and conservative combinations.

-To calculate the expected rate of louder triggers, as well as the trigger distribution of equation~\ref{eq:newsnrnoise}, we must estimate the overall rate of triggers.
+To calculate the expected rate of louder triggers, as well as the trigger distribution of Eq.~\ref{eq:newsnrnoise}, we must estimate the overall rate of triggers.
 This is done by simply counting the triggers which pass the specified thresholds in the daily fits, and for the mean fit, this is simply an addition of the daily trigger counts.
 For the conservative fit choice, we choose the $95^\mathrm{th}$ percentile daily trigger count and multiply by the number of days over which the fit smoothing is performed.

-Using the originally recorded trigger from LIGO Hanford, and the conservative fit values calculated from the O2 data from July 2017 (Figure~\ref{fig:H1JulySingleFits}), we estimate the single-detector trigger false alarm rate in LIGO Hanford of GW170817 to be 1 per $\mathcal{O}(10^9)$\,yr.
+Using the originally recorded trigger from LIGO Hanford, and the conservative fit values calculated from the O2 data from July 2017, we estimate the single-detector trigger false alarm rate in LIGO Hanford of GW170817 to be 1 per $\mathcal{O}(10^9)$\,yr.
 If we choose the mean fit combination, then the estimated false alarm rate would be 1 per $\mathcal{O}(10^{11})$\,yr.